gevaertw/AzureMigrateScripts/README.md

 assessmentProjectName=  # This is the name of the migration project assessmentGroupName=    # This is the name of the group that will be created in the assessment project

+Also scripting examples for bash and az rest